|On this page|

 Higher values help track larger displacements, but take longer to compute.

 (This node finds differents between the source and goal using multiple layers of increasing resolution, forming a pyramid.)

 The ratio of the size of each pyramid layer to the next one.
 Higher values help track larger displacements, but take longer to compute.

 The number of iterations of refinement to do at each layer in the pyramid.
 Higher numbers give more precise motion but take longer to compute.

 The size of a “window” around each voxel the node uses to approximate the voxels as polynomials.
 Higher values may smooth over noise by approximating larger areas, but may take longer to compute.

 The “from” volume(s).
 The node computes displacements from values in this volume to corresponding values in the second input.

-The "to" volume(s).
-The node computes displacements from values in thi first input to corresponding values in this volume.
+The “to” volume(s).
+The node computes displacements from values in the first input to corresponding values in this volume.